 - What are the incentives for the adoption of your product or service?
-Understand the potential customers’ “pain points,” which would lead them to use your product or service.
-These may be economic, patient quality of life, ability to deliver care, or others.
+Understand the potential customers’ pain points, which would lead them to use your product or service.
+These may be economic, patient quality of life, ability to deliver care, etc.

-Gather information on firms that could be your suppliers.
+Gather information on companies that could be your suppliers.
 Describe categories of supplies, challenges involved, and solutions.
 For example, is there a critical supply with limited alternatives?
-Some researchers have developed a supply they need themselves and then if not used, marketed that as a source of revenue to develop the original idea.
+Some researchers develop some of the supplies they need and make extra to market to other researchers as a source of revenue.

-This research includes making sure that you are not blocked by existing patents of others.
+Research on competitors includes making sure that you are not blocked by existing patents.
 This is different from filing for a patent, which protects you from having others use your idea.
 Searching for existing patents that your idea might infringe upon is called a freedom-to-operate (FTO) search.

-Learn regulatory requirements unique to your particular area of life sciences, such as healthcare/pharmaceuticals, genetic engineering, bioinformatics, or food innovations.
+Learn regulatory requirements unique to your area of life sciences, such as healthcare/pharmaceuticals, genetic engineering, bioinformatics, or food innovations (Compliance Online, 2021).
 Learn the likely time and costs involved in meeting these requirements.
-Courses are available online (Example course on BioTechnology Regulatory Compliance).
+Courses are available online (example course – Biotechnology Regulatory Compliance).
 Three agencies oversee many of these regulations:

 Resources on Market Research

-How to Use the Customer Discovery Process [Complete Guide] Blog by Taras T. for Geniusee (Software product development site).
-9/10/2021.
+How to Use the Customer Discovery Process [Complete Guide] – Blog by Taras T. for Geniusee (software product development site).
+September 10, 2021.